 Teaching for Artistic Behavior (TAB)

-Spend a week in historic Boston with TAB educators to develop and expand understandings about choice-based pedagogy in Pre K-12 art programs.
+Spend a week in historic Boston with experienced TAB educators to develop and expand understandings about learner-directed approaches in Pre K-12 art programs.

-Teachers new to TAB will acquire plans, tools, and strategies to implement a choice-based art curriculum in their own setting.
-Teachers with experience in choice-based art education will deepen understandings of learner-directed practice.
+Teachers new to Teaching for Artistic Behavior will acquire plans, tools, and strategies to implement a TAB curriculum in their own setting.
+Teachers with prior TAB experience will deepen their understanding of learner-directed practice.

 - Welcome orientation dinner

 - TAB Seminars by level (elementary, middle, high school)

 - Introductory workshops for teachers new to TAB

 - Online pre-Institute component

 - Exhibits featuring work by students and teacher participants

 - Studio demonstrations